BuildOnBeam/beam-api-clients/sdks/csharp/README.md

   Use the provided On and After methods in the Api class from the namespace Beam.Rest.DefaultApi.
   Or provide your own class by using the generic ConfigureApi method.
 - How do I specify different ApiKeyToken for different ApiClients?
-  You can now use exposed ApiKeyTokenProvider one ach client to set custom ApiKey if needed.
+  You can now use exposed ApiKeyTokenProvider one each client to set custom ApiKey if needed.
 That token will only be used for that ApiClient instance.
   ```cs
     _gameApi.ApiKeyProvider.SetToken(new ApiKeyToken("<your token>"));
   ```